Careem: History

+In January 2020, the company was acquired by Uber for $3.1 billion, including billion in cash and billion in convertible notes, making Careem the first unicorn startup company in the Middle East outside of Israel.
+Careem continues to operate under its own brand.
+About 75 Careem employees became dollar millionaires.

+In April 2020, Careem began delivering groceries and other essential products in Dubai.

-In May 2020, due to the impact of the COVID-19 pandemic, Careem announced layoffs of 31% of its workforce, amounting to 536 employees.
+In May 2020, due to the COVID-19 pandemic, Careem announced layoffs of 536 employees, 31% of its workforce.

+Also in May 2020, Uber Eats exited the United Arab Emirates and transferred its services to Careem.

-It launched Careem Quik, a grocery delivery service in December 2020.
+It launched Careem Quik, delivery service for groceries and household items, in December 2020.

 In April 2022, Careem launched Careem Pay, a digital wallet for money transfers and withdrawals in the UAE.
-Careem introduced a remittance corridor between the UAE and Pakistan in partnership with Lulu Exchange and in India in 2023, by the end of the year, Careem Pay's remittance service had maintained a user retention rate of 77% with an average transaction time of 15 minutes.
-Beyond P2P transactions through the Careem Pay digital wallet, Careem also offers a one-click checkout for e-commerce websites and bill payment amongst other services.
+Careem introduced a remittance corridor between the UAE and Pakistan in partnership with Lulu Exchange and launched a one-click checkout for e-commerce websites and bill payment.
+In India, by December 2023, Careem Pay's remittance service had maintained a user retention rate of 77% with an average transaction time of 15 minutes.

-In June 2022, Careem suspended food delivery service in Pakistan due to the 2022 Pakistan economic crisis.
+In June 2022, Careem suspended food delivery service in Pakistan due to the Pakistan economic crisis.

-In 2022, RTA announced that 2.8 million Careem Bike trips had been completed since its launch, reducing emissions by 1,926,033 kilograms, equivalent to emissions from 600 cars.
+In 2022, the Roads & Transport Authority announced that 2.8 million Careem Bike trips had been completed since its launch, reducing emissions by 1,926,033 kilograms, equivalent to emissions from 600 cars.

-53% of Careem's trips in the UAE had been completed with hybrid or electric vehicles in 2023.

 In February 2023, Careem ceased its operations in Qatar including ridesharing, grocery and food delivery, courier services, and digital payments without explanation.